- UCAS course code

 Course content for year 3

-In Year 3, you will be guided to direct your own learning and, in an atelier-based system, define your own projects which are underpinned by the application of history and theory into your design studio activities.
+In Year 3, you will be guided to direct your own learning and define your own theoretical position.
+You will evolve a personal design project supported by our unique ‘atelier’ system.
+You project will be underpinned by the application of history and theory into your Design 5 and Design 6 studio Modules.

 Course collaborators